ASHLESHA29/Customer-Behavior-Analysis/README.md

-# Customer Behavior Analysis using PostgreSQL & Power BI
+# Customer Behavior Analysis using Python, PostgreSQL & Power BI

 ## 📌 Project Overview
-This project focuses on analyzing customer shopping behavior using **PostgreSQL** for data querying and **Power BI** for dashboard creation and visualization.
+This project focuses on analyzing customer shopping behavior using **Python** for data cleaning and exploratory analysis, **PostgreSQL** for SQL-based querying, and **Power BI** for interactive dashboard creation.

-The main objective of this project is to uncover customer purchasing patterns, discount usage, category preferences, seasonal trends, and customer segmentation insights that can help businesses make better data-driven decisions.
+The main objective of this project is to uncover customer purchasing patterns, discount usage, category preferences, seasonal trends, repeat customer behavior, and customer segmentation insights that can help businesses make better data-driven decisions.

-This project demonstrates end-to-end **Data Analyst workflow**, including:
+This project demonstrates an end-to-end **Data Analyst workflow**, including:
+- Data understanding and cleaning
-- Data exploration
+- Exploratory Data Analysis (EDA)
 - SQL-based business problem solving
 - KPI analysis
 - Customer segmentation
 - Dashboard development
-- Business insights & recommendations
+- Business insights and recommendations

 ---